 The survey found that although 79% of construction firms plan to expand their headcount in 2019, 78% of them can’t fill important positions.

 AGCA Chief Executive Officer Stephen E. Sandherr warned, “Even as they are optimistic about growing demand, contractors are concerned about finding qualified workers to execute projects.”

-To hire qualified workers, construction firms are increasing their pay — almost six in 10 respondents to the survey increased base-pay rates, and 29 percent offered incentives and/or bonuses.
+To hire qualified workers for construction jobs, construction firms are increasing their pay — almost six in 10 respondents to the survey increased base-pay rates, and 29 percent offered incentives and/or bonuses.